forecr/jetson-gpio/README.md

 package, how to configure the system and run the provided sample applications, and the library API.

+**Attention:** If you will use this library in JetPack-4.x based system, please switch to the [v2.0.21](https://github.com/mistelektronik/jetson-gpio/tree/v2.0.21) branch.

 # Package Components

 In addition to this document, the Jetson GPIO library package contains the